 Salsa dancer Dani K is one of our longest standing tutors, teaching Salsa Dance Classes at City Academy for almost a decade!
-In this interview he tells us about his unique journey into salsa, how his DJ skills influence his classes, and how he learnt to dance without fear.
+In this interview he tells us about his unique journey into salsa dancing, how his DJ skills influence his classes, and how he learnt to dance without fear.

 Hi Dani!
 First of all - tell us a bit about your own experience learning to dance.
-How did you get into salsa?
+How did you get into salsa dancing?

 I first started to salsa dance in 2002 when I was living in Bordeaux, France.
 I regularly went to hip hop clubs with friends, and one day we walked past a salsa club we’d seen a few times and, almost as a joke, went in to check it out!
 Inside we saw a beautiful girl being asked to dance salsa by a much older man.
 It was so different to what I was used to - much more beautiful, inclusive and respectful.
 I started going to taster sessions not long afterwards at a friends suggestion.